Flint Print Club

 In 2007, the Flint Institute of Arts established the Flint Print Club.
-Its mission is to develop connoisseurship among its members and educate the general public about prints, printmaking and print collecting through its semi-annual Print Fair and annual print edition.
+Its mission is to develop connoisseurship among its members and educate the general public about prints, printmaking, and print collecting through its semi-annual Print Fair and annual print edition.
 The Club is limited to 100 members, so the edition is always limited to 100 signed and numbered impressions.
-Over the past decade, the FIA has been fortunate to work with a slate of internationally recognized artists: Janet Fish, Richard Bosman, Gladys Nilsson, Mary Lee Bendolph, Marylyn Dintenfass, Sidney Hurwitz, Hunt Slonem, April Gornik, Karsten Creightney, Stanley Casselman, Catherine Kernan, and Jane Goldman.
+Over the past thirteen years, the FIA has been fortunate to work with a slate of internationally recognized artists: Janet Fish, Richard Bosman, Gladys Nilsson, Mary Lee Bendolph, Marylyn Dintenfass, Sidney Hurwitz, Hunt Slonem, April Gornik, Karsten Creightney, Stanley Casselman, Catherine Kernan, and Jane Goldman.

-Three of the past nine years saw all 100 memberships purchased, but the other six years still have prints available.
-To distribute the outstanding inventory of past commissioned prints, remaining editions are available for purchase at $500 for current Print Club members and $600 for non-members.
+Three of the past twelve years saw all 100 memberships purchased, but the other nine years still have prints available.
+To distribute the outstanding inventory of past commissioned prints, remaining editions are available for purchase for $500, or $600 framed.
 There are a limited number of prints for each of these editions and these will be sold on a first-come, first-served basis while supplies last.